Reflections of school: young people with vision impairment speak out

 Since 2010, researchers at the University of Birmingham have been tracking 80 young people with vision impairment (VI) from England and Wales through transition from school into college, university, training and/or employment.

-In the latest report, research participants – who are now aged between 19 and 22 – were asked to think back to their experiences of school and transition.
-On reflection, how well prepared do they think they were for the move from school into other types of educational settings, training and employment, and into independent adulthood?
+In the latest report, research participants – who are now aged between 19 and 22 – were asked to think back to their experiences of school and transition and how well prepared do they think they were for the move from school into other types of educational settings, training, and employment, and into independent adulthood.

 How well did school prepare young people for transition?

 There were mixed views on how well the participants felt they had been prepared for transition from school.
 Some observed that while at the time of transition they had felt well prepared, the reality of life outside school had been quite different to their expectations.
 Specialist support had been harder to access than they had anticipated, and/or they had lacked important independent learning, advocacy, and mobility skills.